 Martijn is obsessed with his younger sister Daantje and visits her to make a documentary about her.
 He manages to invade Daantje's life with his video camera, but soon unresolved issues from a distant past come to the surface.

 Two siblings and an illegitimate love.
 A father who's a doctor and several accusations.
 A family in which no one ever drew a line between what's moral and what's legal.
 Not even when it comes to abortion.

 Guilherme and Sofia, brother and sister, grow up sharing experiences and slowly discovering their sexuality.
 The thing that Sofia doesn't know is how far Guilherme will go to keep her inside his own perverse, dark and perfect circle.

-When Charlotte, 27, meets her brother Henrik, 35, for the first time as an adult, it becomes an encounter without boundaries, between two people who don't know what a normal family is.
+When 27-year-old Charlotte, meets her 35-year-old half-brother Henrik, who is married with one child for the first time as an adult, it becomes an encounter without boundaries, between two people who don't know what a normal family is.
 How does sibling love manifest itself if you have never experienced it before?
 Homesick is an unusual family drama about seeking a family, and breaking every rule to be one.
-Written by

 Was this review helpful to you?

 | Report this